Byline-CMS/bylinecms.org/README.md

 Welcome to Byline CMS.
 We're new!

-We're hoping to build a devleoper-friendly, customer-friendly, AI-first headlesss CMS.
+We're hoping to build a developer-friendly, customer-friendly, AI-first headlesss CMS.

 Here's a no-frills FAQ.